 - Bitter, metallic tasting water

-You can test for copper in water by enlisting a state certified laboratory to perform a test or with an at home test kit.
-Although, laboratory tests are the most accurate.
+You can test for copper in water by sending samples to a state certified laboratory for a test or with an at-home test kit.
+Lab water tests are far more thorough and accurate than at-home kits, but at-home testing can give you a general idea of the contamination in your water source.

-Also, municipal water suppliers test the water supply frequently, and if you ask for the results, they are required by law to give them to you.
-However, a municipal water test would not reveal if copper is entering your water through your home plumbing, so if you know your pipes contain copper, we recommend periodic testing to keep tabs on potential corrosion.
+Municipal water suppliers test the water supply frequently, and if you ask for the results, they are required by law to give them to you.
+However, a municipal water test will not reveal if copper is entering your water through your home’s plumbing, so if you know your pipes contain copper, we recommend periodic testing to keep tabs on potential corrosion.

 If you are on well water, the safety of your water supply is your responsibility, so it is especially recommended to test your water frequently.